The Best Ad Blockers for Firefox 2026

 • Can block advertising and analytics tools, including banner ads, video ads, and trackers, and can even bypass soft paywalls

-uBlock Origin is open-source software that's available on a variety of browsers and offers the most customizable features of any other brand we tested.
-Along with the basic services of blocking ads, trackers, and malicious URLs, this ad blocker includes several more customizable features that may keep you safe during your web browsing.
+uBlock Origin is open-source software available on various browsers, offering the most customizable features of any brand I tested.
+Along with the basic services of blocking ads, trackers, and malicious URLs, this ad blocker offers several customizable features to help keep you safe while browsing the web.

 Firefox's website for the uBlock Origin extension calls it "a wide-spectrum content blocker with CPU and memory efficiency as a primary feature."

-Related to the company’s mantra, a user’s personal study on GitHub highlighted that uBlock Origin uses less computer memory than some of the leading brands.[1]
-The benefits of reducing memory consumption include speed and page stability, so you can use this ad blocker without worrying about sacrificing your PC’s memory data.
+In line with the company's mantra, a user's personal study on GitHub found that uBlock Origin uses less computer memory than some leading brands.[1]
+The benefits of reducing memory consumption include speed and page stability, so you can use this ad blocker without worrying about sacrificing your PC's memory.

-• EasyList Cookie: Blocks cookies banners, GDPR overlay windows, and other privacy-related notices
+• EasyList Cookie: Blocks cookie banners, GDPR overlay windows, and other privacy-related notices.

-• Fanboy Annoyances: Blocks social media content, pop-ups, and other annoying objects to help decrease webpage load times
+• Fanboy Annoyances: Blocks social media content, pop-ups, and other annoyances to help reduce webpage load times.

 uBlock Origin pros and cons